Want to learn French fast? It all depends on what you actually mean by “learning French”. Fret not, for we can help you iron out your doubts!

-Before you start, don’t worry – it’s never too late to reach fluency.
-However, getting there is a whole other story, as there are many things to take into account: age, first language, environment, motivation and time, to name but a few.
+Before you start, bear in mind it’s never too late to reach fluency.
+However, getting there is a whole other story, as there are many things to take into account: age, first language, environment, motivation and time.

 Although children under 18 tend to acquire a language much faster than adult learners, adults have a better understanding of the depth of a language: there is a notable difference between language acquisition (passive) and language learning (active).

 As a native English speaker, it should be easier to start learning French, as English partly takes its roots from French.
-You will find the environment in which you study has a great impact on how you learn.
-For instance, you will learn French differently depending on where you live, and learning in a classroom or at home by yourself are two very different things.
-But above all, learning a foreign language depends on each student, as some may find it easier than others.
+You will find the environment in which you study has a great impact on how you learn French.
+For instance, you will learn French differently depending on where you live, and if you chose to learn in a classroom or at home by yourself.
+But above all, learning a foreign language depends on each learner, as some may find it easier than others.

-In order to learn efficiently, you need to set yourself a clear goal ahead of time.
+In order to learn efficiently, you need to set yourself a clear goal ahead of time and have realistic expectations.
 There are different levels of fluency and even though you may want to, you may not necessarily need to speak perfect French in order to communicate with others.
 It is therefore important to have goals and stick to them.

 It will take quite some time to become fluent.
 But how much time will it actually take?